 John Assaraf “has written two New York Times bestselling books, appeared on Larry King Live, The Ellen DeGeneres Show, and numerous other TV shows…he has built five multi-million dollar companies including one which grew to $4.5 billion, with a capital B, in sales.
 John’s realizing his mission of helping create 20,000 new purposeful millionaires by the year 2020.”

-Vishen Lakhiani [paraphrased] about the Mindvalley free webinar:
+Vishen Lakhiani [paraphrased] about a previous Mindvalley webinar.

 Also see the much longer John Assaraf Brain-A-Thon webinar [multiple dates]